HibiscusCollective/gitfairy/docs/contributors/decisions/adr-0002-linting-and-formatting-tools.md

 ## Context and Problem Statement

 We want to maintain a baseline level of quality and consistency in coding style, avoid common mistakes and promote best practices.
 Typically, long style guides and documentation are ineffective as they require a lot of mental effort and time to read and understand.
 Changes are difficult to communicate, and maintaining the spec is time consuming.
 This is amplified in a distributed team of voluntary contributors.
-Therefore we need automated tools to analyse the code in real time, identify potential issues and suggest improvements.
+Therefore we need automated tools to analyze the code in real time, identify potential issues and suggest improvements.
 We also need a more comprehensive set of validations to run prior to each commit and in the CI/CD pipeline for each pull request.

 ## Decision Drivers